-Initiatives don’t go smoothly as we would expect.
-There are always those who put up enough opposition that we may have second thoughts regarding our vision for a community building venture.
+Initiatives often don’t go as smoothly as we would expect.
+There are always those who put up enough opposition that we may have second thoughts regarding our vision for a community-building venture.

-However, a community cannot grow when drug dealing and gang activity play a dominate role in the everyday life of residents.
+However, a community cannot grow when drug-dealing and gang activity play a dominant role in the everyday life of residents.
 In many oppressed areas of a city, gang members call the shots.
-Residents stay inside of their homes for fear of some hurt, harm or danger occurring.
+Residents stay inside of their homes for fear of some hurt, harm, or danger occurring.

-When cooperative entrepreneurs take on the responsibility community building, everyone has an opportunity to benefit. thriving communities means increased value, accelerated growth and deep collaboration with the residential population.
+When corporate entrepreneurs take on the responsibility of community-building, everyone has an opportunity to benefit.
+Thriving communities mean increased value, accelerated growth, and deep collaboration with the residential population.
 For organizations, successful communities can mean a dynamic customer base, growing revenue, and healthy tax write-offs.

 - What is CSR?
 (UNIDO)